waldolin/ai-masterdream-copilot/README.md

 ## Or load our lora-tunning model on Lm studio to try our functions
 ![LOAD MODEL](./images/9.png)
+choose the button "select a model to load" and choose our lora-tunning model

 ## This is a demo of models of AI MasterDream Copilot.
 If You Want to Run a whole Test, Make Sure You Install the Requirements